-The significance of the three-way interaction term (i.e., the coefficient β in eq.2) determines whether the moderating effect of one variable (i.e.., HIHR) on the JCC-overall employee satisfaction relationship is itself moderated by (i.e., dependent on) the other moderator (i.e., union presence).
+The significance of the three-way interaction term (i.e., the coefficient $\beta$ in eq.2) determines whether the moderating effect of one variable (i.e., HIHR) on the JCC-overall employee satisfaction relationship is itself moderated by (i.e., dependent on) the other moderator (i.e., union presence).
 Given that it is significant then the next challenge is to interpret the interaction.
 As mentioned, a useful starting point is to plot the effect.
 Figure 2 shows a plot of the situation described above, with the relationship between JCC presence and overall employee satisfaction moderated by both HIHR and union presence (Appendix Figures A1 and A2 do the same for our other two measures of employee satisfaction).
 The plot reveals a number of the relationships mentioned.
 For example, the association between JCCs and overall workplace satisfaction for unionised workers is "zero" when the individuals are working in a non-HIHR workplace (slope 2; black diamonds) or when a non-union worker is working in an HIHR workplace (slope 3; white squares).
-The relationship is

-1; white diamonds), but the moderating relationship is greatest for those who have neither a union nor HIHR present at the workplace (slope 4; black squares).
+The relationship is somewhat larger for unionised workers who also have HIHR present at the workplace (slope 1; white diamonds), but the moderating relationship is greatest for those who have neither a union nor HIHR present at the workplace (slope 4; black squares).